Enough (film): Themes

 Enough is a thriller film that details an abusive relationship.
 Its writer Nicholas Kazan commented, "About the worst aspect of the male psyche is that males have been taught, traditionally, to expect to get what they want.
 Much of the problems that men have, or the problems that men impose on women, have to do with feeling like they're entitled, and that women should do what men want."
-Ryan J. Downey of MTV News said, "Is America ready to see its favorite iced-up, well-manicured diva, Jennifer Lopez, all glammed-down and kicking ass as a battered wife?".
+Ryan J. Downey of MTV News wrote, "Is America ready to see its favorite iced-up, well-manicured diva, Jennifer Lopez, all glammed-down and kicking ass as a battered wife?"

 Explaining the concept of the film, Lopez stated: "There's twists and turns and it's exciting ... but it also has a message, which is what attracted me to it in the first place, which is an empowering thing."
 Describing its message, she said "[If] you're in these negative situations, negative relationships, whatever, you can get out ...
 The power to get out of those things is always within yourself.
 That's the message of the movie."
 When Lopez read the script, she knew she was "going to have to do [the] whole sequence at the end" which featured an act that required her to "become a believable lean, mean fighting machine."

-Lopez then thought she should learn T'ai Chi or Tae Kwon Do, but was worried about learning it at an expert level in a short time.
-Her trainer then suggested that she study Krav Maga, the "official self-defense system of the Israeli Defense Forces which has recently become trendy in the States.
-The fighting style focuses on combating realistic scenarios with moves that are based on common, instinctual reactions", according to MTV News.
+Lopez then thought she should learn tai chi or taekwondo, but was worried about learning it at an expert level in a short time.
+Her trainer then suggested that she study Krav Maga, which, according to MTV News, is the "official self-defense system of the Israeli Defense Forces which has recently become trendy in the States.
+The fighting style focuses on combating realistic scenarios with moves that are based on common, instinctual reactions."
 Talking about the system, Lopez said: "[Krav Maga] levels out the playing field between men and women ...
 Where it doesn't matter how big or tall or strong you are.
 You can actually maneuver around that.
 It's about getting out of the way, counter-attacking and using whatever you can to get the upper hand."

 During an interview with Lopez, discussing the resolution of the film, journalist Diane Sawyer of ABC News noted that people "in the abuse counseling industry have said: you can't tell women that; they can't do that.
 That's something that's dangerous, even to see it in their minds."
 Lopez responded: "...this is a movie that touches upon those themes, but really, it's a thriller ... it's about empowering yourself in any situation ... that you have.
 When I read the script, I saw it as: you have the power within yourself, no matter how severe the situation can be, to change whatever that is, to find that power within yourself to change any negative situation."